-Your risk of esophageal cancer increases with the presence of this condition.
-Regular checkups are crucial to ensure you don’t have precancerous cell growth.
-Precancerous cells should be treated right away to avoid esophageal cancer.
+Your risk of esophageal cancer increases with the presence of Barrett’s esophagus.
+Regular checkups with your gastroenterologist are crucial to ensure you don’t develop precancerous cell growth.
+Precancerous cells should be treated right away to avoid progression to esophageal cancer.

 Symptoms of Barrett’s Esophagus include: